Organogels

-An organogel is a class of gel composed of a liquid organic phase within a three-dimensional, cross-linked network.
+In polymer chemistry, an organogel is a class of gel composed of an organic liquid phase within a three-dimensional, cross-linked network.
 Organogel networks can form in two ways.
 The first is classic gel network formation via polymerization.
 This mechanism converts a precursor solution of monomers with various reactive sites into polymeric chains that grow into a single covalently-linked network.
 At a critical concentration (the gel point), the polymeric network becomes large enough so that on the macroscopic scale, the solution starts to exhibit gel-like physical properties: an extensive continuous solid network, no steady-state flow, and solid-like rheological properties.
-However, organogels that are “low molecular weight gelators” can also be designed to form gels via self-assembly.
+However, organogels that are "low molecular weight gelators" can also be designed to form gels via self-assembly.
 Secondary forces, such as van der Waals or hydrogen bonding, cause monomers to cluster into a non-covalently bonded network that retains organic solvent, and as the network grows, it exhibits gel-like physical properties.
-Both gelation mechanisms lead to gels characterized as organogels.

 Gelation mechanism greatly influences the typical organogel properties.
-Since precursors with multiple functional groups polymerize into networks of covalent C-C bonds (on average 85 kcal/mol), networks formed by self-assembly, which relies on secondary forces (generally less than 10 kcal/mol), are less stable., Theorists also have difficulties predicting characteristic gelation parameters, such as gel point and gelation time, with a single and simple equation.
+Since precursors with multiple functional groups polymerize into networks of covalent C-C bonds (on average 85 kcal/mol), networks formed by self-assembly, which relies on secondary forces (generally less than 10 kcal/mol), are less stable.
+Theorists also have difficulties predicting characteristic gelation parameters, such as gel point and gelation time, with a single and simple equation.
 Gel point, the transition point from a polymer solution to gel, is a function of the extent of reaction or the fraction of functional groups reacted.
 Gelation time is the time interval between the onset of reaction– by heating, addition of catalyst into a liquid system, etc.– and gel point.
 Kinetic and statistical mathematical theories have had moderate success in predicting gelation parameters; a simple, accurate, and widely applicable theory has not yet been developed.

-The following will first discuss the details of organogels formation and the variables of the characteristic gelation parameters as they relate to organogels.
-Then, various methods used to characterize organogels will be explained.
-Finally, we will review the use of organogels in various industries.